Inside the Chinese Landscape

 Landscape art in China has become more significant as the nation modernises at its expense.

-As the landscape contrasts touristically with its cityscapes, the ‘natural’ will continue to engage through its universality even as urbanisation looms large.
-And now as concretisation eats it away, traditional depictions are turning into environmental records.
+As the landscape contrasts touristically with its cityscapes, the ‘natural' will continue to engage through its universality even as urbanisation looms large.
+Moreover, as concretisation now eats it away, traditional depictions are turning into environmental records.

-The Chinese landscape became an “inward” place during the Yuan dynasty ( 1271-1368c) when the nation’s artistic scholars no longer had political roles.
-It was perhaps during this time that it became more of a “mindscape”.
-As paintings reflect inner as well as outer worlds, and an impressionistic period for the Chinese landscape painter began.
-Artists and philosophers upheld the natural order, set against the fragile chaos of human life.
+The Chinese landscape became an "inward" place during the Yuan dynasty (1271–1368c) when the nation's artistic scholars no longer had a role in politics.
+It was perhaps at this time that it became more of a "mindscape."
+As paintings reflect inner as well as outer worlds, an impressionistic period for the Chinese landscape painter began.
+Artists and philosophers upheld the natural order set against the fragile chaos of human life.
 Landscape painting embodied the human need for certainty.
-By the Ming Dynasty, the Chinese landscape had a renewed importance, almost a national symbol.
+By the Ming Dynasty, the Chinese landscape had a renewed importance.
+It was almost a national symbol.

 Perspective and Preservation

-Now cut with industrial cranes and skyscrapers, Chinese artists are rethinking how we understand its new landscape.
-Contemporary art in its galleries urge reflection on the traditional.
-It is no longer about a clean break with the past, but a revitalisation of tradition, with fresh perspectives based on the experiences of a new generation of artists.
+In a landscape now cut with industrial cranes and skyscrapers, Chinese artists are rethinking how we understand this new landscape.
+Contemporary art in its galleries urges reflection on the traditional.
+It is no longer about a clean break with the past but a revitalisation of tradition with fresh perspectives based on the experiences of a new generation of artists.

 Li Hao, born in Beidaihe, Hebei Province, China in 1982, is part of a generation of young artists who produce contemporary art with traditional methods.
-Starting as a traditional ink artist, his work became more abstract, as he travelled to showcase it abroad, and this journey inspired him to understand it beyond a Chinese context.
-“Chinese ink art is based on a core of Chinese traditional philosophy,” Hao is reported as saying, “with ink as its medium.
-Although my works are not traditional at first glance, I don’t really consider them to be contemporary.
-The reason being because I use traditional concepts when creating my work.”
+Although he started as a traditional ink artist, his work became more abstract as he travelled to showcase it abroad, and this journey inspired him to understand it beyond a Chinese context.
+"Chinese ink art is based on a core of traditional Chinese philosophy," Hao is reported as saying, "with ink as its medium.
+Although my works are not traditional at first glance, I don't really consider them to be contemporary, the reason being that I use traditional concepts when creating my work."